datacult/AE-coding-conventions/dc-pr_template_style.md

-If you need guidance on how to use the tempalte, please see the [PR Guidelines](https://docs.google.com/document/d/1gp8Y_mX-fmYLWH-Ia5JRcLIRshuovSqdFMDgZrF2gi0/edit)
+If you need guidance on how to use the template, please see [PR Guidelines](https://docs.google.com/document/d/1gp8Y_mX-fmYLWH-Ia5JRcLIRshuovSqdFMDgZrF2gi0/edit)

 # Data Culture Pre-Pull Request Submission Checklist